locomote/gusteau/README.md

 Notes
 -----

-* `--bootstrap` only works with Ubuntu, CentOS and RHEL.
+* `--bootstrap` only works with Ubuntu, CentOS, RHEL and Gentoo Linux flavors.
 Feel free to contribute a [bootstrap script](https://github.com/locomote/gusteau/tree/master/bootstrap) for your platform!
 * We encourage you to use [librarian-chef](https://github.com/applicationsonline/librarian) - a great way to bundle third-party cookbooks.